canuysal/persona/README.md

 ## Persona

 Persona is a Q&A chatbot for individuals.
 You can give it some context (RAG) with pdf, odt or text files and serve it on your webpage.
+You can also have chat messages delivered to your telegram account with your bot.

 Live Demo: [https://canuysal.vercel.app](https://canuysal.vercel.app)